ai-robotics-estonia/2024_Validation_AI_Robot_Production_Aktaprint/README.md

 Figure 6.

 ### Future Potential of the Technical Solution
-*Please describe the potential areas for future use of the technical solution.*

 - The solution can most likely be used in the production optimization and planning software of companies with a production schedule and production structure similar to a printing company, offering "custom made" solutions,
 - The artificial intelligence solution has application potential in other production areas, where optimization is important, the number of possible solutions is large, and the solution space can be represented as a tree.

 ### Lessons Learned
-*Please describe the lessons learned (i.e. assessment whether the technological solution actually solved the initial challenge).*

 Lessons learned about data and databases:
 - Decisions—and the software outcomes—must be based on data.
 To make good decisions (for example, selecting the best order fulfillment method), high-quality data must be used.
 Unfortunately, the quality of data in existing databases may not be as good as it could be, so when planning software projects, it is necessary to account for the need to continuously improve data quality so that the data can be effectively utilized by the software being created.